-- ICANN will ensure the KSK is backed up after creation and alternating key management facilities are used for each ceremony to ensure the HSMs at each location are operating effectively. - ICANN will maintain and annually test the effectiveness of an up to date disaster recovery plan and business continuity plan. - ICANN will maintain two geographically distinct key management facilities that are designed, operated, tested and maintained to meet industry-accepted standards for availability and recovery time, as well as meet corporate policies and procedures.
+- ICANN ensures the KSK is backed up after creation and alternating KMFs are used for each ceremony to ensure the HSMs at each location are operating effectively. - ICANN maintains and annually test the effectiveness of an up-to-date disaster recovery plan and business continuity plan. - ICANN maintains two geographically distinct KMFs that are designed, operated, tested and maintained to meet industry-accepted standards for availability and recovery time, as well as meet corporate policies and procedures.